 Multiple synchronized user interfaces for one dispatcher+—

-The user interface (UI) is a WEB application, the required WEB server is build into the device.
-Several instances of the WEB application client are possible, which simultaneously show different synchronized views.
-This allows, for example, visualization of the UI and control of the device via another WEB browser somewhere in the same IP subnet.
-For example, it is feasible to display a geographical overview of an area with all trains currently in that area on an external browser view.
+The user interface (UI) can also be displayed in a WEB browser window.
+This allows multiple operator instances that show different synchronized views at the same time.
+For example, it is possible to display a geographical overview of an area with all trains currently in it on an external browser view.
 Tapping on a train could then open a pop-up menu from which a message can be sent to that train or a call can be made or answered.
-At the same time, the integrated UI on the dispatcher terminal shows the usual standard view.
+At the same time, the integrated UI on the dispatcher terminal shows the usual default view.

 Configurable user interface+—